GLOBAL MARKETS-Shares rally on Yellen hopes, sagging growth hits euro

 U.S. Treasury debt prices jumped, while spot gold prices rose 1.6 percent to extend gains for a second session.

-The market initially had a bearish reaction to Yellen’s responses to questions from the committee, “but as her comments have rolled in the market has found a little bit of stability and stocks rallied,” said Ian Lyngen, senior government bond strategist at CRT Capital in Stamford, Connecticut.
+The market initially had a bearish reaction to Yellen’s responses to questions from the committee on Thursday, “but as her comments have rolled in the market has found a little bit of stability and stocks rallied,” said Ian Lyngen, senior government bond strategist at CRT Capital in Stamford, Connecticut.

-Though the Nasdaq rose, gains were held back by Cisco Systems Inc after the networking giant reported disappointing results on Wednesday.
-Cisco shares dropped more than 10 percent to $21.40.
+The Nasdaq edged above break-even but gains were held back by Cisco Systems Inc after the networking giant reported disappointing results on Wednesday.
+Cisco shares dropped more than 12 percent to $21.075.

 Investors view Yellen, along with out-going Fed Chairman Ben Bernanke, as a strong proponent of the Fed’s current ultra-loose monetary policy.
 They reckon a Fed under Yellen’s leadership will continue stimulus with the goal to lower unemployment and to raise inflation.